biphasic/website/content/home/about.md

 ## **Hey there,**

-I recently started my PhD at the [Institut de la Vision](http://neuromorphic-vision.com/) in Paris, working on all sorts of applications with [event-based cameras](https://www.youtube.com/channel/UCkzsMvuqY5bwAX6_5RTVvYA/featured).
+I am a PhD student at the [Institut de la Vision](http://neuromorphic-vision.com/) in Paris, working on [face detection](https://www.youtube.com/watch?v=vrAOdzgpc-Y) with event-based cameras.
 Also I love playing the drums!